brunorijsman/dske-python/docs/developer-guide.md

 which bytes in which blocks have been allocated, but not the byte values themselves.
 The peer then uses this information to create a corresponding `Allocation` object with identical byte values.

-TODO: Allocations are also made for the shares themselves.

-In an HTTP transaction, the request message (client to hub) and the response message (hub to client) both need to be authenticated and each require an `Allocation` for that authentication.

-TODO: Hmmm....
-Maybe we don't need to concept of ownership.
-The response can just use the same allocation as the request.
-The client always makes the allocation.